GitYiheng/machine_learning_from_getting_started_to_giving_up/interpreting_financial_statements/the_income_statement.md

 #### Example

-Revenue growth rate of 2018 is
+Revenue growth rate of 2018:

 (265,595,000 - 229,234,000) / 229,234,000 = 15.86%